whicencer/spy-telegram-bot/README.md

 ## Features

 - Tracks message edits and deletions in private chats
-- Sends instant notifications when messages are modified
+- Sends instant notifications when messages are deleted or modified
-- Preserves original message content for reference
-- Simple setup and configuration

 ## Inspiration
 I see that many Telegram users rely on third-party bots to track their private conversations: message deletions/edits/etc. But it's still unclear how all these bots work under the hood or what kind of data they collect about users.